BishopFox/badPods/manifests/nothing-allowed/README.md

 ```

 ## Overly permissive service account
-If the default service account is mounted to your pod and is overly permissive, you can use that token to further escalate your privs within the cluster.
+If the namespace’s default service account is mounted to `/var/run/secrets/kubernetes.io/serviceaccount/token` in your pod and is overly permissive, use that token to further escalate your privileges within the cluster.

 **Install kubectl in your pod**
 ```